fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/01_basics.md

 }
 ```

 The function above has no defined return statements for all execution paths.
 In the case of `x == 0` the flow reaches end of the function without returning - this is **undefined behaviour**.
-Compilers should warn if they see there is a way through `if`s/`switch`es that does not end in a return statement.
+Compilers warn if they see there is a way through `if`s/`switch`es that does not end in a return statement - they just check whether all possible paths hit a return statement.

 The solution is simple - and it works for any case - place a return at the end, out of any control flow: